Director, Office of Research Ethics and Integrity

 - Publication of the research output, including electronic publication, requires all co-authors of the publication to sign the University's Statement of Authorship and Location of Data form , to certify that the minimum criteria for authorship have been fulfilled.

-- Signature and lodgement of the University's Statement of Authorship and Location of Data forms must be retained in the school, institute, centre or research unit and may be subsequently audited at the request of the Deputy Vice-Chancellor (Research and Commercialisation).
+- Signature and lodgement of the University's Statement of Authorship and Location of Data forms must be retained in the school, institute, centre or research unit and may be subsequently audited at the request of the Deputy Vice-Chancellor and Vice-President (Research and Innovation).

 - If, for any reason, one or more co-authors are unavailable or otherwise unable to sign the statement of authorship, the head of school / institute director / centre director may sign on their behalf and must provide a written statement noting the reason for their unavailability.